Statistical Efficiency of Score Matching: The View from Isoperimetry: Learning Distributions from Scores: Nonasymptotic Theory

 Though consistency of the score matching estimator was proven in \cite{hyvarinen2005estimation}, it is unclear what one can conclude about the proximity of the learned distribution from a finite number of samples.
 Precisely, we would like a guarantee that shows that \emph{if the training loss (i.e. empirical estimate of \eqref{eqn:hyvarinen}) is small, the learned distribution is close to the ground truth distribution} (e.g. in the KL divergence sense).
 However, this is not always true!
 We will see an illustrative example where this is not true in Section~\ref{sec:simulations} and also establish a general negative result in Section~\ref{sec:asymptotics}.

-Our first new observation is that understanding the multiplicative gap between the KL divergence and the score matching test loss is \emph{equivalent to understanding log-Sobolev constants.} Based on this, we prove (Theorem~\ref{thm:finitesample}) that minimizing the training loss \emph{does learn the true distribution}, assuming that the class of distributions we are learning have bounded complexity and small log-Sobolev constant.
+In this section, we prove (Theorem~\ref{thm:finitesample}) that minimizing the training loss \emph{does learn the true distribution}, assuming that the class of distributions we are learning have bounded complexity and small log-Sobolev constant.
 First, we formalize the connection to the log-Sobolev constant: \begin{prop} The log-Sobolev inequality for $q$ is equivalent to the following inequality over all smooth probability densities $p$:

-More generally, for a class of distribution $p \in \mathcal P$ the restricted log-Sobolev constant is the smallest constant such that $\KL(p,q) \le C_{LS}(q,\mathcal P) (J_p(q) - J_p(p))$ for all distributions $p$. \end{prop} \begin{proof} This follows from the following equivalent form for the relative Fisher information \citep{shao2019bayesian, vempala2019rapid}
+More generally, for a class of distribution $p \in \mathcal P$ the restricted log-Sobolev constant is the smallest constant such that $\KL(p,q) \le C_{LS}(q,\mathcal P) (J_p(q) - J_p(p))$ for all distributions $p$. \end{prop} \begin{proof} This follows from the following equivalent form for the relative Fisher information (e.g.\ \cite{shao2019bayesian, vempala2019rapid})

 Using this and \eqref{eqn:hyvarinen} the log-Sobolev inequality can be rewritten as $\KL(p,q) \le C_{LS} (J_p(q) - J_p(q))$ which proves the first claim, and the same argument shows the second claim. \end{proof} \begin{remark}[Interpretation of Score Matching] The left hand side of \eqref{eqn:score-matching-to-kl} is $\KL(p,q) = \E_p[\log p] - \E_p[\log q]$.
 The first term is independent of $q$ and the second term is the likelihood, the objective for Maximum Likelihood Estimation.
 So \eqref{eqn:score-matching-to-kl} shows that the score matching objective is a \emph{relaxation} (within a multiplicative factor of $C_{LS}(q)$) of maximum-likelihood via the log-Sobolev inequality.
 We discuss connections to other proposed interpretations in Appendix~\ref{apdx:lyu}. \end{remark} \begin{remark} Interestingly, the log-Sobolev constant which appears in the bound is that of $q$ and not $p$ the ground truth distribution.
 This is useful because $q$ is known to the learner whereas $p$ is only indirectly observed.
 If $q$ is actually close to $p$, the log-Sobolev constants are comparable due to the Holley-Stroock perturbation principle (Proposition 5.1.6 of \cite{bakry2014analysis}). \end{remark}